Subtitle file formats - PAC

 Block/Mesh/Box/4

-Previously, subtitles with no background setting were being given the Surround, 2, Smooth background effect but in 4.44.7 this was changed to a setting of None in the Wincaps file.
+Previously, subtitles with no background setting were being given the Surround, 2, Smooth background effect but in 4.44.10 this was changed to a setting of None in the Wincaps file.
+This means that the import wizard background value will be the template background value on import.
+All PAC background values are set at subtitle and row level in the PAC file so will be given the specific subtitle or row property when imported into Wincaps.

 Style